cat-lin-morgan/cat-lin-morgan.github.io/README.md

 The first application in my grid is the biggest and they have all been organized in a way I find visually appealing.

+On standard desktop/laptop screens and smaller desktop/laptop screens, my applications have a title on hover.
+On smaller tablets and iphones the title is always there.

 My repo is uniquely named after myself, follows best practices for file structure, naming conventions, class/ids, indentations, and quality commits.

 So far my repo has 20 commits in counting, and will continue to be worked on throughout my career.